EricZinda/InductorHtn/readme.md

 1. [Install CMake on your machine](https://cmake.org/install/)
 	- Ubuntu: apt-get install cmake
-2. Go to the root of the indprolog repository and create a build directory.
+2. Go to the root of the InductorHtn repository and create a build directory.
 	- unix: `mkdir build`
 	- win: `md build`
 3. Change to that directory.